-The population of NYC by 1664 had reached 1,500 people and by 1667 the first public well was dug in front of the old fort at Bowling Green.
-This was followed by a well at Chatham Square (Tea Water pump), renowned for its water quality.
-The Collect Pond (Criminal Courts Building) also served as a source of water throughout this early period.
-Before the beginning of the American Revolution (1776) the population increased to 22,000 and a distribution system from the Collect Pond was built by Christopher Colles consisting of hollow logs which fed into a reservoir at the intersection of Broadway and White Streets.
+The population of NYC by 1664 had reached 1,500 people and by 1667 the first public well was constructed in front of the old fort at Bowling Green.
+This was followed by a well at Chatham Square (the Tea Water pump), renowned for its water quality.
+The Collect Pond (now under the Criminal Courts Building) also served as a source of water throughout this early period.
+Before the beginning of the American Revolution in 1776, the population increased to 22,000 and a distribution system from the Collect Pond was built by Christopher Colles consisting of hollow logs which fed into a reservoir at the intersection of Broadway and White Streets.
 By 1800 with the population at 60,000 the Collect Pond had collected pollutants and the water supply became insufficient.
-Aaron Burr founded the Manhattan Company, sinking a deep well and building an iron tank at the corner of Reade and Center Streets, thus providing water (700,000 gpd) using twenty miles of wooden pipes to 1,400 homes.
+In the early 1800s, Aaron Burr founded the Manhattan Company by sinking a deep well and building an iron tank at the corner of Reade and Center